smartworkz-kyriacos/smartworkz/content/english/solutions/consulting.md

 weight = 2

 +++
 Whether it concerns long projects or short assignments.
-With every consultant, you get the knowledge of the entire Dataworkz at your disposal to develop state-of-the-art data platforms or machine learning applications.
+With every consultant, you get the knowledge of the entire Smartworkz at your disposal to develop state-of-the-art data platforms or machine learning applications.